Social Distancing Protocols

 The purpose of this website is to inform the public of procedural matters involved in the Probate of Wills and the appointment, qualification & duties of an Executor, Administrator, Testamentary Trustee, Conservator or Guardian.

 Please note that Court personnel are prohibited by law from giving legal advice.
-If you need legal assistance or information, it is available on our Legal Aid Information Quick Link to the right.
+If you need legal assistance or information, it is available on our Legal Aid Information page.